Thomas College

-Thomas College is a private college in Waterville, Maine.
+Thomas College is a private college in Waterville, Maine, United States.
 It offers undergraduate and graduate degrees and is accredited by the New England Commission of Higher Education.
-As of Fall 2019 Thomas College currently enrolled 1,949 students; 1,819 were undergraduate students and 130 were graduate students.
+As of fall 2019 Thomas College enrolled 1,949 students; 1,819 were undergraduate students and 130 were graduate students.

 History

 Keist Business College was established in 1894 when it was founded as a nonsectarian, co-educational college dedicated to career training.
 It was located on three floors above the F. W. Woolworth Company in the Edith Building on Main Street in Waterville.
 At the turn of the century, Keist Business College was purchased by William Morgan.
 It was renamed Morgan Business College in 1896.

-In 1911, a Peterborough, New Hampshire railroad administrator, John L. Thomas Sr., who himself was a business college graduate, purchased the college and renamed it Morgan-Thomas Business College.
+In 1911, a Peterborough, New Hampshire, railroad administrator, John L. Thomas Sr., who himself was a business college graduate, purchased the college and renamed it Morgan-Thomas Business College.
 For half a century the college trained accountants and secretaries.

 In 1950, the college was renamed Thomas Junior College and in 1956, the college moved from Main Street to the former home of John Ware on Silver Street.

-The 1960s was a decade of significant growth and development for Thomas College.
-Men's and women's dormitories were dedicated.
-Thomas Junior College was renamed Thomas College.
+In 1962, Thomas Junior College was renamed Thomas College.
 In 1963, the Maine State Legislature granted Thomas the right to confer four-year degrees and in 1964 the Mariner Library, named after Chairman of the Thomas College Board of Trustees, Ernest C. Mariner, was opened.
 In 1965, a theater for lectures and dramatic presentations was constructed, but towards the end of the decade, the college had outgrown its Silver Street campus.

 In 1966, the college purchased more than 70 acre of land next on the Kennebec River.
 The entire college was relocated to the West River Road campus.

-In March 2011, the Harold Alfond Foundation announced a commitment of $5 million to support the construction of the Harold Alfond Academic Center and the establishment of the Harold and Bibby Alfond Scholarship Fund.
-This commitment was the largest single gift in the history of the college.
-The college also unveiled the campus master plan which outlines plans for campus growth with construction of a dozen new buildings.

-In April 2012, the college announced the inauguration of its fifth president, Laurie G. Lachance, M.B.A.'92.
-Lachance is the first woman and first alumna to head the college.
+In April 2012, the college announced the inauguration of its fifth president, Laurie G. Lachance.
+Lachance was the first woman and first alumna to head the college.

+In November 2024, Thomas College announced that Dr. Jeannine Diddle Uzzi would become its sixth president, succeeding Laurie G. Lachance upon her retirement.

+Uzzi was formally inaugurated on April 11, 2025.

+In October 2025, full-time faculty at Thomas College voted to unionize, affiliating with the Maine Education Association (MEA).

+Of 42 eligible faculty, 28 voted in favor and 7 against forming the union.

+The vote followed months of growing tensions between faculty and the administration over shared governance and policy changes that included reductions in online and hybrid course offerings and changes to workload expectations.

+During the organizing effort, faculty members also passed a vote of no confidence in President Uzzi in July 2025, citing a breakdown in communication and shared governance.

+The Maine Education Association subsequently filed a complaint with the National Labor Relations Board alleging unfair labor practices, including the dismissal of a faculty member for union activity; the case remains pending.

+The college released a statement respecting the faculty's right to organize and expressing willingness to work collaboratively with the new union.

 Academics

-Thomas College offers over 30 undergraduate majors including accounting, criminal justice, elementary education, sports management, psychology, business management, and information technology.